Georgia governor announces push to loosen handgun rules

 Kemp appeared to clap back, saying in his remarks at the gun shop that the view that people have the right to carry a firearm without state approval “has recently become popular for others as we enter campaign season.”

-Georgia currently requires people to obtain a license to carry a loaded handgun outside their own home, business, or car, although people can carry rifles and shotguns in many places without a permit and carry unloaded guns in cases.
+Georgia currently requires people to obtain a license to carry a loaded handgun outside their own homes, businesses, or cars, although people can carry rifles and shotguns in many places without a permit and carry unloaded guns in cases.

-To obtain a weapons license, state residents must submit an application and fee and undergo fingerprinting and a background check.
+To obtain a weapons license, state residents must submit an application and fee and undergo fingerprinting in addition to a background check.
 Convicted felons and people who have been hospitalized for mental health problems or received treatment for drugs or alcohol in the years preceding the application are not eligible.

 One key question, if licenses are abolished, is what the state would do, if anything, to try to prevent convicted felons and people with mental illness from carrying handguns outside.